puppetlabs/puppetlabs-sccm/README.md

 ## Description

-This module provides Puppet types & providers to natively download packages from SCCM distribution points over HTTP.
-This module supports HTTP with either anonymous or Windows authentication.
-HTTPS with client certificates is not currently supported.
+This module provides Puppet types & providers to natively download packages from SCCM distribution points over HTTP/HTTPS.
+This module supports HTTP with either anonymous or Windows authentication, and HTTPS with client certificate authentication.

 ## Setup

 ### What sccm affects

 This module will download a package from a SCCM distribution point and store it on the local disk.
-Since Windows can't install software directly from a HTTP source, the files need to be downloaded locally first.
+Since Windows can't install software directly from a HTTP(S) source, the files need to be downloaded locally first.
 This module provide a way to do that with ease.

 ### Setup Requirements